Roman Catholic

 |

-Anglicans are sometimes said to be “a little bit protestant and a little bit catholic.”
-That’s probably true to some extent, as a description of what people see in a worship service.
-However, even though the Roman church owns the domain extension .catholic, we Anglicans see ourselves as both fully catholic and as a church…
+Anglicans are sometimes said to be “a little bit Protestant and a little bit Roman Catholic.”
+That’s probably true to some extent as a description of what people see in a worship service.
+We Anglicans see ourselves as both fully catholic and as a church of the Reformation at the same time.
+Because we are…

 Is Anglicanism Catholic or Protestant?